- If you need to do a Windows 11 clean install here’s a quick and easy-to-follow step-by-step guide.

 Based on your selection Windows will personalize tips, ads, and recommendations.
 You can just press Skip, as all these options can be changed later in the Settings app in the Personalization > Device Usage section.

 22. You’ll now be asked to set up an automatic backup with OneDrive.
-It’s part of the Windows settings sync, which we’ve talked about extensively here.
+It’s part of the Windows settings sync.
 You can just click on the Only save files to this PC link and continue.

 23. Now you can set up your Microsoft 365 Family plan 1 monthly trial for Office + 1TB OneDrive cloud space.
 If you don’t need it click Decline.
 If you already have an active subscription you can click on the I have a product key to link this device.